dexter2406/Monodepth2-TF2/README.md

 ```

 #### Note
-Forgive me that I haven't using the argument-parsing.
-It's just a simple code merely for singlet depth estimation.
+Forgive me that I haven't used argument-parsing, so you need to take one minute to change some path.
+No worries, it's just a simple code merely for singlet depth estimation (for now).
 That is, **no** PoseNet, training and evaluation yet.
 Take one minute you will know what's going on in there.

 `simple_run`: as the name suggests, it's a simple run.
 Just change the vidoe path.